NStefan002/speedtyper.nvim/README.md

 Settings are changed via the `:SpeedtyperSettings` command.
 To make this process easy and fun to use, there is built-in autocompletion for options and values.
 Use `:SpeedtyperSettings info <option>` to get information about a specific option.
+If you don't provide a value for an option, the current value will be shown.

 <details>
 <summary>See completion in action</summary>